WMD-group/xtalmet/README.md

 ```

 ## Usage
-Two primary features of xtalmet are the calculation of distances between crystals and the uniqueness/novelty/vsun evaluation.
+Two primary features of xtalmet are the calculation of distances between crystals and the VSUN evaluation.
 For the former usage, suppose you have two crystals `xtal_1` and `xtal_2` (`pymatgen.core.Structure`) whose distance you want to measure.
 You can do so with one line of code:
 ```python